jianxiaoguo/website/content/en/docs/applications/domains-and-routing.md

     finest-woodshed.dryccapp.com.
 270     IN    A        172.17.8.100

 {{% alert title="Note" color="info" %}}
 Setting a CNAME for a root domain can cause issues.
-Setting an @ record to be a CNAME causes all traffic to go to the other domain, including mail and the SOA ("start-of-authority") records.
-It is highly recommended that you bind a subdomain to an application, however you can work around this by pointing the @ record to the address of the load balancer (if any).
+An @ record as a CNAME redirects all traffic to another domain, including mail and SOA records.
+We recommend using subdomains, but you can work around this by pointing the @ record to the load balancer's IP address.
 {{% /alert %}}

+## Manage Routing

-To add or remove the application from the routing mesh, use `drycc routing`:
+Control application accessibility through the routing mesh using `drycc routing`:

+Disable routing to make the application unreachable externally (but still accessible internally via Kubernetes Service):

     $ drycc routing disable
     Disabling routing for finest-woodshed... done

-This will make the application unreachable through the [Router][], but the application is still reachable internally through its [Kubernetes Service][service].
-To re-enable routing:
+Re-enable routing to restore external access:

     $ drycc routing enable
     Enabling routing for finest-woodshed... done

 [router]: ../understanding-workflow/components.md#router
 [service]: ../reference-guide/terms.md#service